Monday, June 10, 1861

-Big Bethel was among the American Civil War’s first pitched battles.
-Since the Virginia Secession Convention passed an ordinance of secession in May, Union forces had steadily reinforced Fort Monroe, a federal fort at the tip of the Virginia Peninsula between the James and York rivers.
-It was the only federal property in Virginia not seized by secessionists, and U.S. President Abraham Lincoln did not want a repeat of the loss of Fort Sumter in South Carolina.
+Big Bethel was one of the first pitched battles of the American Civil War.
+After the Virginia Secession Convention passed its ordinance of secession in May 1861, Union forces steadily reinforced Fort Monroe, a federal stronghold located at the tip of the Virginia Peninsula between the James and York rivers.
+Fort Monroe remained the only federal property in Virginia not seized by the Confederates, and President Abraham Lincoln was determined to avoid another loss like that of Fort Sumter in South Carolina.

-On May 22, Massachusetts Brig.
-Gen. Benjamin F. Butler was assigned to command the troops at Fort Monroe.
-Butler was an aggressive commander and immediately sought to expand his foothold on the Virginia Peninsula.
-His men occupied nearby Hampton and Newport News by the end of May.
-In order to block further incursions, Confederate forces commanded by Col. John B. Magruder dug a mile long set of entrenchments north of Marsh Creek near the churches of Big and Little Bethel.
+On May 22, Maj.
+Gen. Benjamin F. Butler of Massachusetts was assigned command of the Union troops at Fort Monroe.
+Known for his aggressive leadership, Butler quickly sought to expand the Union’s foothold on the Virginia Peninsula.
+By the end of May, his forces had occupied the nearby towns of Hampton and Newport News.
+In response, Confederate forces under Colonel John B. Magruder constructed a mile-long line of entrenchments along the Northwest Branch of the Back River, near the churches of Big and Little Bethel, to block further Union advances.

-Butler and his aide, Maj.
-Theodore Winthrop, devised a plan for a surprise attack at night, to be led by Brig.
-Gen. Ebenezer Peirce.
-Col. Abram Duryee’s 5th New York Infantry Regiment was to move out from Camp Hamilton at Hampton after midnight, with Col. Frederick Townsend’s 3rd New York Infantry Regiment in support.
-The 1st Vermont, 4th Massachusetts, 7th New York moved out from Newport News with several artillery pieces.
+Butler and his aide, Major Theodore Winthrop, devised a plan for a nighttime surprise attack, to be led by Brigadier General Ebenezer Peirce.
+Colonel Abram Duryee’s 5th New York Infantry Regiment was ordered to march from Camp Hamilton in Hampton after midnight, with Colonel Frederick Townsend’s 3rd New York Infantry Regiment providing support.
+Additional forces, including the 1st Vermont, 4th Massachusetts, and 7th New York regiments, moved out from Newport News along with several artillery pieces.

-Early in the morning of Monday, June 10, Col. Townsend’s regiment, led by Brig.
-Gen. Ebenezer Peirce, came up behind the 7th New York as planned, but Col. John A. Bendix mistook Peirce’s staff for enemy cavalry.
-To further confuse matters, the 3rd New York regiment wore gray uniforms.
-The 7th New York turned and fired, inflicting 21 casualties and sending dozens of men into panicked retreat.
-The friendly-fire incident was exactly the kind of disaster Butler hoped to avoid.
+Early on the morning of June 10, Townsend’s regiment, led by General Peirce, advanced as planned and approached the 7th New York from behind.
+Unfortunately, Colonel John A. Bendix of the 7th New York mistook Peirce’s men for Confederate cavalry, and the situation was worsened by the fact that the 3rd New York regiment wore gray uniforms, similar to Confederate forces.
+In the confusion, the 7th New York opened fire, causing 21 casualties and sending many soldiers into a panicked retreat.
+This friendly-fire incident was exactly the disaster Butler had hoped to avoid.

-Union forces eventually sorted things out, but the musket fire alerted Confederate troops to the attack.
-The Confederate force mainly consisted of Col. Daniel Harvey Hill’s 1st North Carolina Regiment and the Richmond Howitzers under Maj.
-George W. Randolph.
-Hearing that an attack was either imminent or in progress, their advanced guard fell back to their trenches.
+Although Union forces eventually regained order, the gunfire had alerted the Confederate troops to the impending attack.
+The Confederate defense, commanded by Colonel Daniel Harvey Hill’s 1st North Carolina Regiment and supported by the Richmond Howitzers under Major George W. Randolph, withdrew to their trenches, bracing for the assault.

-The battle continued throughout the morning and afternoon, with multiple Union attacks on the Confederate earthworks.
-The Union forces were tired, inexperienced, and demoralized from the friendly-fire incident, however, and D. H. Hill’s men were in a strong defensive position.
-Maj.
-Winthrop was shot through the heart and killed leading one of the last charges of the day.
-Lt.
-John Trout Greble, a regular Army officer, was killed while preparing his cannon to withdraw.
+The battle continued throughout the morning and into the afternoon, with Union forces launching several attacks on the Confederate earthworks.
+However, the Union troops—demoralized by the earlier friendly-fire incident—were inexperienced, exhausted, and facing a well-entrenched enemy.
+Major Winthrop was shot and killed while leading one of the final charges, and Lieutenant John Trout Greble, a regular Army officer, was killed while preparing to withdraw his artillery.

 Opposing Forces